takomaru2010/revite-1/README.md

 For help "tablet refugee", why don't you help this project?

+If you using I-filter in your school, Please read [this](https://tnsk.ie-t.net/index.php?id=72) article.

+*NOTE this article is Japanese only.

 # Deprecation Notice

 This project is deprecated, however it still may receive maintenance updates.